5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 Light shelves to bounce sunlight deeper into rooms

-Motion sensors and dimmable LEDs to minimise energy use in transitional or low-use spaces
+Motion sensors and dimmable LEDs to minimize energy use in low-usage spaces

-Good lighting isn’t just about brightness—it’s about thoughtful balance between natural and artificial, comfort and efficiency.
+Good lighting is not just about brightness—it’s about maintaining a thoughtful balance between natural and artificial light, comfort, and efficiency.

 3. Oversized or Poorly Maintained HVAC Systems

-The Problem: HVAC is an acronym that stands for Heating, Ventilation, and Air Conditioning.
-A residential HVAC system is a complete home comfort system that can heat and cool your home, as well as provide improved indoor air quality and humidity control.
-Many HVAC systems are incorrectly sized, poorly ducted, or suffer from maintenance neglect.
-The result?
-Inefficiency, higher costs, and a less comfortable environment.
+HVAC stands for Heating, Ventilation, and Air Conditioning.
+A residential HVAC system maintains home comfort by heating, cooling, and improving indoor air quality.
+Unfortunately, many HVAC systems are improperly sized, poorly ducted, or poorly maintained.
+This results in inefficiency, higher costs, and discomfort.

-What the Research Says: According to ASHRAE, improperly sized HVAC systems can increase energy usage by up to 30%.
-Duct leakage alone can lead to 20-40% energy losses in conditioned air.
-In India’s hot and humid regions, inefficient HVAC systems often lead to overcooling, poor indoor air quality, and high energy bills—especially in commercial spaces.
+According to ASHRAE, incorrectly sized HVAC systems can enhance energy usage by up to 30%.
+Duct leakage alone can lead to 20-40% energy loss in conditioned air.
+In India’s hot and humid regions, inefficient HVAC systems frequently cause overcooling, poor indoor air quality, and soaring energy bills—especially in commercial spaces.

-SARV’s Solution: At SARV Sustainable, we start with the basics: understanding the actual thermal load of a building—meaning how much cooling or heating the space really needs.
-We then design the system accordingly.
+At SARV Sustainable, we start with the basics: understanding the actual thermal load of a building, i.e., how much cooling or heating is truly needed.
+We design appropriately.

 Accurate load calculations based on room size, materials, and local climate

-Cross-ventilation planning to reduce reliance on air conditioning
+Cross-ventilation planning to lessen reliance on air conditioning

 4. Phantom Loads: When Off Isn’t Really Off

-The Problem: Even when your gadgets seem switched off, many of them still silently draw power.
-Devices like phone chargers, TVs, Wi-Fi routers, microwaves, and set-top boxes continue to consume electricity in standby mode—adding up to a surprising chunk of your monthly bill.
+Even when devices appear to be switched off, many still draw power.
+Chargers, TVs, Wi-Fi routers, microwaves, and set-top boxes continue to consume electricity in standby mode, subtly adding to your monthly bill.

-What the Research Says: The International Energy Agency reports that standby power (also called “phantom load”) can make up 5–10% of a home’s total electricity use in developed countries.
-In Indian households, especially urban ones with multiple appliances, this can account for 3–5% of the annual energy bill—without anyone even realising it.
+The International Energy Agency reports that standby power can comprise 5–10% of total electricity use in developed countries.
+In urban Indian households with multiple appliances, this can lead to 3–5% of the annual energy bill—often without anyone realizing it.

-SARV’s Insight: At SARV Sustainable, we don’t just design for the big systems—we look out for the quiet leaks too.
-Here’s how we tackle phantom loads through design and planning:
+At SARV Sustainable, we design not just for major systems but for these silent leaks too.
+Here’s how we manage phantom loads:

-Smart plugs and power strips that cut off power completely when devices are not in use
+Smart plugs and power strips that cut off power completely when devices aren’t in use

-Master switches for zones like living rooms and workstations, so users can shut off multiple devices at once
+Master switches for specific areas, allowing users to turn off multiple devices at once

-User education, where we provide handover kits that explain simple energy-saving habits, tailored to each project
+User education, including handover kits that share energy-saving practices tailored for each project

 5. Poor Building Envelope Design

-The Problem: If your building’s walls, roof, or floor aren’t designed with the right materials or insulation, you’re either losing cool air in summer or letting in unwanted heat—forcing your AC to work overtime.
-In India’s hot and humid zones, this is one of the biggest hidden causes of high energy bills.
+If your building’s walls, roof, or floors aren’t built with the right materials or insulation, you risk losing cool air in summer or letting in excess heat.
+This forces your AC to work overtime, creating one of the most significant unseen causes of high energy bills in India.

-What the Research Says: The World Green Building Council notes that buildings in hot climates with poor insulation may use up to 60% more cooling energy.
-In contrast, international Passive House studies show that a well-designed envelope—using efficient materials and airtight construction—can reduce a building’s total energy use by as much as 70%.
+The World Green Building Council notes that poorly insulated buildings in hot climates may use up to 60% more cooling energy.
+International Passive House studies suggest that well-designed envelopes employing efficient materials and airtight construction can reduce total energy use by as much as 70%.

-SARV’s Philosophy: At SARV Sustainable, we treat the building envelope as your first line of defense—not just a skin, but a performance system.
+At SARV Sustainable, we view the building envelope as your first line of defense—it’s not just a shell but a functional performance system.

-Climate-specific: Different envelope strategies for hot-dry, composite, or coastal zones
+Climate-specific: Different strategies for hot-dry, composite, or coastal zones

-Material-conscious: We prioritize local, low-carbon materials like fly ash bricks, lime plasters, or insulated mud blocks
+Material-conscious: Prioritizing local, low-carbon materials such as fly ash bricks and insulated mud blocks

-Roof gardens and radiant barriers to cut down heat gain from above
+- Roof gardens and radiant barriers to mitigate heat gain from above

 The SARV Takeaway

-At SARV Sustainable, we don’t just aim to make spaces look beautiful—we design them to work beautifully too.
-We are committed to a methodology that is evidence-backed, locally informed, and globally aligned.
+At SARV Sustainable, we aim not only to create visually appealing spaces but also to ensure they function efficiently.
+Our commitment to a methodology is evidence-backed, locally informed, and globally aligned.

 Our design process integrates: